Melissa Lafsky

-Melissa Lafsky (born 1979) is an American writer and entrepreneur.
+Melissa Lafsky (born 1978) is an American writer and entrepreneur.
 She began her career as a writer by founding the Opinionistas blog, which focused on the dehumanizing aspects of working at large law firms.
-She then entered digital journalism, writing for media brands like the Huffington Post and launching sites for Newsweek and the New York Times.
+She then entered digital journalism, writing for media brands like The Huffington Post and launching sites for Newsweek and The New York Times.
+She then moved to Silicon Valley and became a startup founder.

 Education and legal career

 Lafsky graduated from National Cathedral School in Washington D.C., and then Dartmouth College in 2000.
 She then received her J.D. from The University of Virginia School of Law.
 She began writing Opinionistas anonymously while working as a junior associate at a law firm in New York City.
 After her blog was discovered by Gawker in April 2005, it gained a profile and was covered by The New York Times.
 She then resigned her law firm position in December 2005 to pursue a career in writing, and revealed her identity to the New York Observer in January 2006.